top of page

 Untitled design (3).png

-What is Edible Food Recovery?
+Edible Food RecoverY

-addressing food insecurity.
+Food recovery involves collecting excess edible food and distributing it to those in need, reducing food waste and addressing food insecurity.
 California, in particular, can benefit greatly from redistributing surplus food as it helps conserve resources and decrease landfill waste.
 To combat food insecurity and waste, it's important to redirect safe, excess food to food banks, soup kitchens, and other food recovery organizations that assist Kings County residents in need.

 To reduce food waste and help address food insecurity, Senate Bill 1383 requires that by 2025 California will recover 20% of edible food that would otherwise be sent to landfills, to feed people in need.
 The law directs the following:

-• Jurisdictions must establish food recovery programs and strengthen their existing food recovery networks
+• Jurisdictions must establish food recovery programs and strengthen their existing food recovery networks.

-• Food donors must arrange to recover the maximum amount of their edible food that would other wise go to landfills
+• Food donors must arrange to recover the maximum amount of their edible food that would other wise go to landfills.

 For more information of Senate Bill 1383 and Edible Food Recovery, visit CalRecycle